antonkulaga/cromwell-client/README.md

 stack deploy -c docker-compose.yml cromwell
 ```
 Make sure that you have docker swarm initialized ( https://docs.docker.com/engine/reference/commandline/swarm_init/ ) on your machine before deploying the stack
+You can also use docker-compose instead of docker swarm.

 cromwell-client
 ===============